mtwrkvn/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 4-print_alphabt.c - Write a program that prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e You can only use the putchar function (every other function (printf, puts, etcâ€¦) is forbidden)
 All your code should be in the main function You can only use putchar twice in your code
+- 5-print_numbers.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.